s-p-n/scope/README.md

     npm install scope-lang -g

-Then procede to writing this test scope-file:
+Then procede to writing this test scope-file: (example.sc)
     // Setting a var is just like JS: var foo = "Hello, ";